danilomagalhaes/swarm-cluster/README.md

 ## Deploy Swarmprom Stack (Monitoring and Alert)

-**All environment variables discribed in this section must be set permanently to work correctly**

-* Set and export an ADMIN_USER environment variable:

->`export ADMIN_USER=admin`

-* Set and export an ADMIN_PASSWORD environment variable:

->`export ADMIN_PASSWORD=changethis`

-**If you have set the HASHED_PASSWORD and DOMAIN environment variables not permanently at the *Deploy Traefik Stack* step you will need to configure again using a persistent way**

 Using Portainer UI navigate to `Stacks > Add stack`.
 At `name` field type `swarmprom` and choose the `git Repository` option and fill the following fields.

 **Repository URL:**